25 Best Things to Eat in Tokyo

 Ramen

-Another well known and popular Japanese dish that you must eat while you are in Tokyo is ramen.
-Ramen can be found all over Tokyo and there are several restaurants that hold Michelin Stars.
-We tried to make room in our itinerary to visit a Michelin Star ramen shop, but we never got around to it.
-However, most of the ramen in Tokyo is really good, even the at the subway stations, so it is still possible to have great ramen without going to a Michelin Star restaurant.
+Another well-known and popular Japanese dish that you must eat while you are in Tokyo is ramen.
+Ramen can be found all over Tokyo and several restaurants hold Michelin stars.
+We tried to make room in our itinerary to visit a Michelin-starred ramen shop, but we never got around to it.
+However, most of the ramen in Tokyo is really good, even at the subway stations, so it is still possible to have great ramen without going to a Michelin Star restaurant.

 My favorite ramen was from Takahashi in Shinjuku, where you order from a vending machine out front and then wait until there is a place to eat inside.
 The restaurant is very small, as most are in Tokyo.
 I ordered the tonkotsu, or pork, ramen and Luke ordered the ramen with flying fish broth, which is their specialty, and it was very good as well.
-Takahashi is also a great place for a late night snack because they are open until 5 am.
+Takahashi is also a great place for a late-night snack because it is open until 5 am.

 We also ate at Tatsunoya in Shinjuku, which was pretty good as well.